 Having established our findings with regard to our notion of task difficulty, we turn to the Baseline and Sequential treatments.
-In Section 4.3 and Section 4.4, we focus on parameterization A (\tilde{A}) and B (\tilde{B}) where we analyze the effect of the structure and sequencing of information delivery.
+In Section 4.3 and Section 4.4, we focus on parameterization A ( $\tilde{A}$ ) and B ( $\tilde{B}$ ) where we analyze the effect of the structure and sequencing of information delivery.
 In Section 4.5, we use the discrepancy arising from signal sequencing to counter the discrepancy arising from task difficulty.
-Finally, in Section 4.6, we quantify the extent to which information structure, sequencing, and task difficulty affect belief updating across the least and most difficult parameterizations A (\tilde{A}) and B (\tilde{B}), respectively.
-The individual-level analysis is presented in Section A in the Appendix.
-For the remainder of the paper, with a slight abuse of notation, we will refer to parameters A(\tilde{A}) and B(\tilde{B}) as simply parametrization A and B, respectively.
+Finally, in Section 4.6, we quantify the extent to which information structure, sequencing, and task difficulty affect belief updating across the least and most difficult parameterizations A ( $\tilde{A}$ ) and B ( $\tilde{B}$ ), respectively.
+The individual-level analysis are presented in the Online Appendix.
+For the remainder of the paper, with a slight abuse of notation, we will refer to parameters A( $\tilde{A}$ ) and B( $\tilde{B}$ ) as simply parametrization A and B, respectively.

 Approach to data analysis.
-We focus our analysis on cases in which participants receive misaligned information.19 We do so because when participants receive aligned information, the Bayesian posterior probabilities are very close to zero.20 With predicted values so close to the 0 border, implementation errors participants may have are unlikely to be mean zero.
-We regard utilizing this data for our main analysis as less than ideal.
-Thus, as stated in our preregistration, our focus is on elicitations from misaligned signals.21 Nonetheless, we utilize all elicitations when conducting individual-level analysis in Section A and illustrate them in the Appendix.
+We focus our analysis on cases in which participants receive misaligned information.
+We do so because when participants receive aligned information, the Bayesian posterior probabilities are very close to zero.
+With predicted values so close to the 0 border, implementation errors par-